Editor’s Note: This resource has been revised and updated for 2019.

 - Pacific Northwest Foraging by Douglas Deur (you will need a separate muchroom guide, see below)

-- Northeast Foraging by Lisa Meredith (her other books The Forager’s Feast, new in 2016. is also quite useful)
+- Northeast Foraging by Leda Meredith (her other books The Forager’s Feast, new in 2016. is also quite useful)

 If you’re in the Rockies, you’re going to want to pick up this book, as the area is generally poorly covered by other books.
 Thankfully, its a diverse book that includes fishing and even dumpster diving.

 While this book covers many edible plants, it also talks about medicinal, dye, and textile plants.
 Be sure to get the expanded version published in 2013.